Mvystrcilova/songRecommender/README.md

 after its ran will be playable.
 They are expected to be in the `mp3_files/mp3_files` directory.

-It is not necessary to load the models, they will be loaded when starting the server but need to be in the correct directory.
+It is not necessary to download the models and place them into the correct directory in order for the application to run, they will be loaded into memory when starting the server but need to be in the correct directory.

  #### Running the application